ialeinbach/tcp2p4u/README.md

 Port 8888 is used to communicate with your locally hosted Peer.
 Port 40000 is used to communicate with remote Peers.

+## Requests

+`broadcast` takes one argument and sends it as a message to every Peer it's connected to.
+`stop` takes no arguments and terminates the locally running Peer.
+In its current state, this request may leave the network fractured.